vestrel00/contacts-android/docs/setup/setup-contacts-api.md

 [black box testing][black-box-testing] and [white box testing][white-box-testing] a walk in the park!

+## Sync adapter operations

+Instances of `Contacts` may be initialized with `callerIsSyncAdapter: Boolean` to set the value of `ContactsContract.CALLER_IS_SYNCADAPTER` for all CRUD APIs provided by the instance that use `android.provider.ContactsContract` URIs.

+For more info, read the in-code documentation of `contacts.core.Contacts.callerIsSyncAdapter`.

 ## Logging support

-Instances of `Contacts` hold on to a `Logger` for logging support.
+Instances of `Contacts` may be initialized with `logger: Logger` for logging support.

 For more info, read [Log API input and output](./../logging/log-api-input-output.md).

 ## Custom data integration

-Instances of `Contacts` hold on to an instance of `CustomDataRegistry` for custom data integration.
+Instances of `Contacts` may be initialized with `customDataRegistry: CustomDataRegistry` for custom data integration.

 For more info, read [Integrate custom data](./../customdata/integrate-custom-data.md).